Goldmanvision/7DTD_ModTools/0-ReferenceGuide/0-ReadMeFirst.txt

 ---CONTENTS---
 --------------

-000-ReferenceGuide
-	- Contains copies of all readmes, tutorials, and documentation for the folders below.
+0-ReferenceGuide
+	- Contains overview information for how to work this mod.

 0-SCore_GVmod
 	- expands functionality and tags in Vanilla 7DTD with minor modifications by Goldmanvision (thanks Sphereii!)

-1-XNPCCore_GVmod
+1a-SphereII NPC Dialog Windows
+	- creates better UI dialog windows for NPC interaction.
+	Without this, XNPCCore dialog doesn't display right.

+1b-XNPCCore_GVmod
 	- expands functionality of SCore NPCs with minor modifications by Goldmanvision.

 2-SoldierPack_GVmod
 	- adds 4 base "soldier" and 1 base "officer" NPCs to the XNPCCore with minor modifications by Goldmanvision.